 BAWM applicants must submit one or more audition videos or schedule a live in-person audition at the main campus.
 Students should also complete a piano/guitar proficiency assessment by the end of their first year of study.

-Application Fee (for U.S. students only) Admissions Interview (when requested by admissions team).
+Application Fee (for U.S. students only)

 A one-time, nonrefundable \$20 fee must be sent along with your documents before your application can be processed.
 Application fee is for U.S. students only.